 PARKING SPACE A space within or outside of a building, exclusive of driveways, meeting the minimal requirements of this chapter, used to temporarily park a motor vehicle and having access to a public street or driveway.

-PERENNIAL STREAM A stream or brook that, under normal circumstances, runs all year long (in contrast to an intermittent or seasonal stream which runs only part of the year and an ephemeral stream which runs only after significant rain events).
+PERENNIAL STREAM A stream or brook that, under normal circumstances, runs all year long.